|Stream 1 - Innovation Forum|

 She is a well-respected Stó:lō leader, mentor, and cultural advisor.
 Throughout her career, she has contributed her deep cultural knowledge and experience to numerous publications and has been recognized with several honours, including Honourary Witness by the Truth and Reconciliation Commission of Canada.
 She is currently a Patron of the First Nation House at the University of Victoria.

-The Indigenous Caucus Working Group reflects on the activities and achievements over the last year and sets the stage for interactive discussions on key issues and initiatives for the coming year.
-Focus will be placed on preliminary findings from research grant CHRA Indigenous Caucus received to identify issues – such as expiry of operating agreements, waitlists, and housing management – most prevalently affecting urban, rural, and northern Indigenous housing service providers.
+The Indigenous Caucus Working Group reflects on the activities and achievements over the last several years and sets the stage for interactive discussions on key issues and initiatives for the coming year.
+Focus will be placed on preliminary findings from the research grant CHRA Indigenous Caucus received to identify issues – such as expiry of operating agreements, waitlists, and housing management – most prevalently affecting urban, rural, and northern Indigenous housing service providers.

 Looking to get acquainted with CHRA’s Indigenous Caucus?
 Find out more about what we do throughout the year or read about Caucus Day 2018.
 You can also subscribe to the Indigenous Quarterly newsletter.